What is an airway obstruction?

 With prompt treatment, an airway obstruction can often be treated successfully.
 However, airway obstructions are extremely dangerous.
 They can be fatal even with treatment.

-If you or someone you know may have an airway obstruction, get help immediately.
+If you or someone near you is experiencing an airway obstruction, seek emergency medical attention.

 Many types of airway obstructions can be prevented.
-Reduce your risk by doing the following:
+You can help reduce your risk by doing the following:

 - Avoid drinking a lot of alcohol before eating.